 The usability studies conducted by the two student teams (Learners Supreme and Managers Magnificent) focused on scenarios such as library professionals visiting Skilltype to access training content and library leaders seeking Skilltype talent data to plan staff development.
 Each team recruited a pool of testing participants, completed a pre-test and conducted synchronous online usability testing within Lookback.io (an online testing environment).
 The student teams measured time for each task scenario, rates of completion and recorded participants’ observations and response to ‘think aloud’ prompts during each test session.

 The students work uncovered key insights about users’ first impressions of Skilltype as well as their mental models, expectations and experience with talent software.
-Key findings from the student’s work will be incorporated into Skilltype’s product roadmap for further software development.
-For example, the findings from the Learners Supreme team identified areas where Skilltype’s curated metadata and tags can be better displayed to provide more context for discovery of training content.
-Findings from the Managers Magnificent team highlighted areas where navigation may be improved on the platform.
+Skilltype will incorporate key findings from the students’ work into its product roadmap for further software development.
+The students revealed key insights about users’ initial reactions to Skilltype, their mental models, expectations, and interactions with talent software.
+Skilltype will use these insights from the students to refine its product roadmap.
+Specifically, the Learners Supreme team’s findings suggest better ways to display Skilltype’s curated metadata and tags, enhancing the discovery of training content.
+Meanwhile, the Managers Magnificent team pointed out potential improvements in platform navigation.